jhill1/SEPwC/source/Revision_control_4.inc.rst

 .. admonition:: Solution
     :class: toggle

-    The output below from `cat mars.txt` reflects only content added during this exercise.
+    The output below from ``cat mars.txt`` reflects only content added during this exercise.
 Your output may vary.

-    First we make our changes to the `mars.txt` and `venus.txt` files:
+    First we make our changes to the :file:`mars.txt` and :file:`venus.txt` files:

     .. code-block:: bash
         :caption: |cli|